 In-universe (or possibly lampshaded) example.
 The Nostalgia Critic did a review of Transformers: Revenge of the Fallen, he acted out all of it like he did in his review of the original TransformersLive-Action Adaptation.
 That first review was the basis for the later character of Chester A. Bum.
 At the end of the second review, Chester A. Bum leaned into frame and said, "Dude, did he just steal my act?"

-The Critic didn't actually coin the phrase "You know, for kids!", which he says whenever something suggestive happens in a kids' movie.
+The Critic didn't actually coin the phrase "You know, for kids!", which he says whenever something suggestive or disturbing happens in a kids' movie.
 It's a quote from The Hudsucker Proxy.

 Possibly the example with the shortest amount of time, Lanipator had to put up a disclaimer that he did not steal the "Neighborhood Watch" joke from Naruto The Abridged Series.
 In fact, he used it first, and Naruto Abridged used it as a homage to him.
 Which should be obvious, considering the neighborhood watch van is clearly from Yu Yu Hakusho (given its art and color style)